When it comes to our day-to-day diets, sometimes it’s best to follow the mantra of “keep it simple.”

 Fresh fruits such as bananas, apples and grapes good no-mess options for work.
 Bananas, in particular, are relatively cheap and can be bought in bulk with no refrigeration required.

 We recommend cutting up and pre-portioning your fruits as part of your meal-prep routine if you’ve got the time.
 This allows you to try out new combinations and avoid any sort of peeling or washing at work.
+You can also look up what kinds of fresh fruit are in-season to choose the right fruit to take home.
+There are so many different kinds and varieties out there, knowing how and when to eat them can make all the difference.

 6. Vegetable Chips